Top 10 Causes of Stress at Work

 4. Bullying and harassment

-In more extreme cases, demanding bosses can become manipulative, controlling, and unprofessional.
+In more extreme cases, workplace stress comes from demanding bosses who can become manipulative, controlling, and unprofessional.
 This can result in bullying and harassment behaviors.

 All of these can lead, in the end, to stress at work, as it becomes a place where one doesn’t feel happy or welcomed.